la1k/flyby/docs/usage_guide.md

 Back in the multitrack view, this now shows a color-coded overview over all the enabled satellites.
 On the top, with colored backgrounds, are the satellites that currently are passing over our horizon.
 The times shown to the right are the minutes and seconds until the satellites finish their passes.
 The rest of the satellites are sorted by the time left until the next time they pass over our horizon, either displayed with the number of minutes until AOS or the absolute UTC time if too far away.
 At the bottom (use page down or hold in your down arrow button) you will find satellites that never will pass over your horizon.

+The letters 'D', 'N' or 'V' after the slant range indicate, respectively, that the satellite is in sunlight but not visible, the satellite is in eclipse and that the satellite is in sunlight and visible.
+The symbols '/', '=' and '\' indicate the direction the satellite is moving with respect to the observer.

+Pressing 'h' can be used to display a help window.

 ![Multitrack settings](usage_images/multitrack_options.png)

 The listing sorts satellites above the horizon according to the max elevation during the pass, while satellites below the horizon are sorted according to the time until the next pass.
 By pressing 'M' and selecting "Sort by max elevation", all satellites can be sorted by their maximum elevations.
-Passes can also be filtered by entering a max elevation threshold: Here, 20 means that all upcoming or current passes with max elevation below 20 degrees will be put at the bottom of the list.
+Passes can also be filtered by entering a max elevation threshold: Here, 40 means that all upcoming or current passes with max elevation below 40 degrees will be put at the bottom of the list.

 ![Multitrack filtering](usage_images/multitrack_filtering.png)